 Key tasks and responsibilities: In general, the Audit Committee

-- Reviews the Group’s auditing process (including establishing the basic principles relating to and making proposals with respect to the audit of Zurich Insurance Group Ltd and the Group);
+- reviews the Group’s auditing process (including establishing the basic principles relating to and making proposals for the audit of Zurich Insurance Group Ltd and the Group);

-- At least annually, reviews the standards of internal control, including the activities, plans, organization and the quality of internal audit and Group Compliance.
-For statements regarding internal control and the procedures in place regarding internal control according to the Internal Control: Revised Guidance to Directors on the UK Corporate Governance Code (formerly known as UK Turnbull Guidance) as of October 2005 see pages 53 and 54; and,
+- at least annually, reviews the standards of internal control, including the activities, plans, organization and the quality of internal audit and Group Compliance.
+Internal control and the procedures relating to their review were in accordance with Internal Control: Revised Guidance to Directors on the UK Corporate Governance Code (formerly known as UK Turnbull Guidance) as of October 2005 see pages 67 and 68; and

-- Reviews the annual, half-year and quarterly financial results of the Group before submission to the Board.
+- reviews the annual, half-year and quarterly financial reporting of the Group before submission to the Board.